Perspective on Neighbors from Steve Hartman's "On The Road"

 Steve Hartman’s “On the Road” stories teach us that community engagement thrives on empathy, storytelling, grassroots action, and collaboration.
 By sharing these uplifting tales, Hartman not only entertains but also inspires viewers to recognize the potential within themselves and their communities.
 Ultimately, his narratives remind us that through connection and cooperation, we can build stronger, more resilient neighborhoods.

-I think one of the reasons I love Steve Hartman's work so much is that many of his stories re-enforce these ideas.
-And also showcase examples of community engagement, sometimes for no reason other than kindness, connection or relationship.
-I have to be reminded of this from time to time.
+I think one of the reasons I love Steve Hartman's work so much is that many of his stories re-enforce the "engaged neighbor principles" that I created.
+And showcase examples of community engagement, sometimes for no reason other than kindness, connection or relationship.
+I have to be reminded of this from time to time myself.
 And when I need a reminder, these are some of my favorite "On the Road Again" stories to watch.

 1. Forgiveness among neighbors for a wrong